arangodb/docs/3.8/aql/operations-insert.md

 INSERT document INTO collection [ OPTIONS options ]
 ```

+{% hint 'tip' %}
-**Note**: The `IN` keyword is allowed in place of `INTO` and has the same meaning.
+The `IN` keyword is allowed in place of `INTO` and has the same meaning.
+{% endhint %}

-*collection* must contain the name of the collection into which the documents should
+`collection` must contain the name of the collection into which the documents should
-be inserted. *document* is the document to be inserted, and it may or may not contain
+be inserted. `document` is the document to be inserted, and it may or may not contain
-a *_key* attribute.
-If no *_key* attribute is provided, ArangoDB will auto-generate
+a `_key` attribute.
+If no `_key` attribute is provided, ArangoDB will auto-generate
-a value for *_key* value.
+a value for `_key` value.
 Inserting a document will also auto-generate a document
 revision number for the document.

 ```js